-Centrally acting analgesics such as acetylsalicylic acid or ASA (e.g. Aspirin®) and acetaminophen (e.g. Tylenol®) decrease the perception of pain by reducing the flow of pain signals from the brain.
+Centrally acting analgesics such as acetylsalicylic acid or ASA (e.g. Aspirin®) and acetaminophen (e.g. Tylenol®) simply decrease the perception of pain by reducing the flow of pain signals from the brain.
+Unlike Advil, they do not target pain at the source.

 It’s important to always use medicines as directed.
 Any medication may cause side effects.
 You should not take more than the recommended dose because it will increase the risk of side effects.
 To maximize the benefit and reduce risk, it is important to use medicines responsibly and according to the label.
 Speak with a doctor or pharmacist if you have any questions.